Morris Ital: Design and launch

 The Ital had revised exterior styling, but retained the Marina's 1.3- and 1.7-litre petrol engines and rear-wheel drive chassis.
 The dashboard and interior of the Marina were also carried over largely unaltered, including the main fascia panel, which faced 'away' from the driver.
+The van versions finally adopted this fascia in place of the austere single-dial dashboard that was shared with the larger Leyland Sherpa vans.
 The Marina's coupé variant was not produced in Ital form, but the four door saloon, the five-door estate, and the pickup and van versions, were carried over from the Marina range.

 From October 1980 an automatic version of the Ital was available with the 2.0-litre O-Series power unit, as the range topping 2.0 HLS.
 With a very short production run, only about 1,000 models were sold and it remains the rarest Ital model.
 In November 1981, all HL and HLS models were fitted with upgraded interior trim.

 In 1982 the Ital production line was moved from Cowley to Longbridge; this was to allow the former to be refitted for the upcoming start of production of the Austin Maestro, and the Ital's ultimate replacement – the Austin Montego.
 Finally, in September of that year, a revised Ital range was introduced.
 The L and 2.0-litre models were dropped, and the HL and HLS were replaced by the SL and SLX models.
 Front suspension was changed to telescopic front dampers across the range, and parabolic rear springs were also fitted, together with additional soundproofing and improved trim.

 Thus cropped, the range then consisted of the 1.3 SL and SLX saloon, 1.3 SL estate, 1.7 SLX saloon, and the 1.7 SL saloon and estate.
 The saloon models were dropped in February 1984, with the estate models remaining in production until the summer of that year.

 During the 1970s British Leyland had been working on the development of an all-new car to replace the Morris Marina and the Ital was only ever intended as a stop gap replacement between the demise of the Marina and the launch of its replacement in the form of the Austin Montego, which did not happen until April 1984.